garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

 21. For **Name**, enter ***"DemoRepoSonarQubeScanner"***.
 Leave the default **Install from Maven Central** option as-is, but record the version number (i.e., SonarQube Scanner 5.0.1.3006); you will need it later.
 Click **Save** when done.

+22. Go to your local `demorepo` repository and activate the virtual environment:

+    ```bash
+    source bin/activate
+    ```

-22. Using an editor of your choice, open the Jenkinsfile in your local `demorepo` repository.
+23. Using an editor of your choice, open the Jenkinsfile in your local `demorepo` repository.
 Add a ***"SonarQube Analysis"*** stage after the test stage, using the code snippet provided by SonarQube earlier, along with your Subversion credentials:

     > **NOTE** - Ensure you use the SHA256 hash your development machine created for data.csv, if it is different from the value in the test stage.